Ayesha104/Fine-Print/README.md

 Final Year Project

-Checking Compliance of privacy policies with Data Protection laws
+Checking Compliance of privacy policies with Data Protection laws using Natural Language Processing and Deep Learning techniques.